11/6/2024

 Meyer Shields

 Okay, perfect.
-And if again, throw one quick question in for Craig.
+If I can throw one quick question in for Craig.
 It looks like the market today is anticipating higher for longer interest rates.
-I was wondering, how should we think about the response in terms of asset allocation or portfolio duration
+I was wondering how should we think about the response in terms of asset allocation or portfolio duration throughout the investment portfolio?

 speaker